See how we'd build this for you Free 30-min strategy call

 [INSERT HERE WHICH PROMPT FROM THE INVENTORY TO BUILD NOW]

-1. **Business DNA:** Recall the User's Offer Memo and Lead Magnet context provided in Step 1.
+1. **Business DNA:** Recall the User's Offer Memo and Lead Magnet context provided in the Consultant step.

-2. **The Inventory:** Recall the "Prompt Chain Inventory" (the list of prompts) defined in Step 2.
+2. **The Inventory:** Recall the "Prompt Chain Inventory" (the list of prompts) defined in the Architect step.

 ## 1. Inventory Validation